inner-outer-space/de-zoomcamp-2024/1b-terraform_gcp/readme.md

 4. Set up a service account and authentication

 ### SERVICE ACCOUNT AND AUTHENTICATION
-After you have created a GCP account and project and enabled the apis, you'll need to set up a GPC service account for Terraform.
+After you have created a GCP account and project and enabled the apis, you'll need to set up a GCP service account for Terraform.

 Service account:
    - similar to a user account that is used by particular services rather than by a user